 And when I’m working on a project:

-Coming from Hyper.js, I recently made the switch to iTerm and couldn’t be happier. iTerm’s configurability makes it a really easy to fine-tune your workflow, and offers a lot more robust functionality than Hyper.
+Coming from Hyper.js, I recently made the switch to the more robust iTerm and couldn’t be happier. iTerm’s configurability makes it a really easy to fine-tune your workflow and offers a lot more functionality than Hyper.
+Also, being a native app rather than an Electron app, the speed differences are much more noticeable.

 I use the theme Dracula, which is a colorful but not overwhelming theme.
-It makes it easy for me to differentiate some of the different things I’m reading when using it, and its wide availability for many different applications keep a consistant look for my computer.
+It makes it easy for me to differentiate some of the different things I’m reading when using it, and its wide availability for many different applications keep a consistent theme for the different apps on my computer.

-Because of my shell prompt, the font must support programming ligatures, which are typically referred to as “powerline” fonts.
+Because of my shell prompt having the git icons, the font must support programming ligatures, which are typically referred to as “powerline” fonts.
 I typically switch between SF Mono Powerline and Fira Code.
-Both of them are clean and easy to read, which is pretty much all I look for in a font.
+Both of them are clean and easy to read and fit in well with my terminal.

 Natural Text Editing